 “Who are you, mage?
 Who would want to waste such talents as yours..”
 Grash asked, half to himself.

 The mage looked up at him, a slight look of familiarity flashed across his face, then was gone.
-“I..*cough*…I am Blonky, I was once the great mage accompanied to the Rak-Shasa.
+“I..*cough*…I am Blonky, I was once a great mage accompanied to the Rak-Shasa.
 He kept me in a cage then cough and I have been in a cage ever since..” the mage replied, blood now showing on the side of this mouth.

 Grash looked down at the frail man in disgust, then looking around the room for something he could take.
 “Bah, the sport is over and I have naught to show for it again.”
 Mumbled Grash, disappointed at the lack of evident spoils.